glatard/fli-metadata-updater/README.md

 # fli-metadata-updater

-A script that updates metadata extracted from Shanoir with processing information from VIP
+A script that updates metadata extracted from Shanoir with processing information from VIP.